 The Mansfield High School Orchestra is a diverse musical performance ensemble.
 Orchestra provides the opportunity to learn and apply the reading skills, performance skills and interpretive skills of music.
 Members are expected to reach a high level of proficiency on their instrument as well as an appreciation for orchestral string and symphonic music.
 Students will study a variety of literature composed for string orchestra, chamber orchestra, and symphonic orchestra.
 A minimum of two concerts will be performed each year, with some rehearsals and performances occurring outside of the school day.
 All rehearsals and performances are mandatory.
 Meetings and special events are scheduled at the discretion of the director.
 As members in good standing, MHS Orchestra students are eligible to audition for state music festivals and regional performing groups.
 Chamber orchestra or other advanced groupings may be available to orchestra members by audition.
-Percussion and wind instrumentalists who want to perform with the orchestra must be members in good standing with the band program.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified
+Costs to students may include concert attire for first year participants (approximately \$85).
+Overnight trips are not mandatory, but it is our goal to allow every student to participate regardless of their financial situation.
+There will be fundraising opportunities.

-873 DRAMA 1 CP 2.5 Credits
+873 DRAMA 1

-This course is designed for students who are interested in learning more about theater and acting.
-Students will explore improvisational techniques, scene work, monologues, character and script analysis, and performance challenges.
-Students will be required to attend a theatrical performance and write a critique.
+This introductory theatre course is designed for students who are interested in learning more about theater and acting.
+Students will explore improvisational acting techniques, scene work, monologues, character and script analysis, and performance challenges.
+Students will be required to attend and critique a live theatrical performance.
 This is a performance/project based course in which students will be expected to participate in all areas of study.
 A final class play will be performed for an audience.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified

-878 DRAMA 2 CP 2.5 Credits
+878 DRAMA 2

-This theatre arts course is designed for students who are serious about acting and directing.
-Students will read plays, prepare monologues, write and perform original scenes, study dialogue, etc. This is a performance/project-based course in which students will be expected to participate in all areas of study.
+This advanced theatre arts course is designed for students who are serious about acting and directing.
+Students will read plays, prepare monologues, write and perform original scenes, and study a variety of theatrical genres.
+This is a performance/projectbased course in which students will be expected to participate in all areas of study.
 Projects will include performances that are written, directed, and produced for an audience.
 Students will be expected to analyze and critique their theatrical experiences.
-Students will be expected to complete written assignments that involve attending, analyzing and critiquing plays outside of school.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified

-Prerequisite: Successful completion of Drama 1.
+Open to Grades: 9, 10, 11, 12 Prerequisite: Successful completion of Drama 1.

-879 DRAMA 3 HONORS 2.5 Credits
+879 DRAMA 3

 Students will gain a deeper understanding of theatre with a focus on writing and directing.
 Students will write, direct and stage scenes for Drama 1 and 2 students.
 In addition, Drama 3 students will lead warm up exercises and improvisational games.
-Students will be required to see a theatrical performance and write a critique.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified
+Students will be required to see a live theatrical performance and write a critique.

-Prerequisite: Successful completion of Drama 1 & 2
+Open to Grades: 10, 11, 12 Prerequisite: Successful completion of Drama 1 & 2